 Requesters often fought for their rights in isolation: Filing a request was generally one person battling a massive bureaucracy.
 It could be hard to get tips and advice, or even to understand responses that came in.

 So when we designed MuckRock, we wanted to not only make it easier for current requesters to be more efficient and effective, but to empower more people to take advantage of these amazing laws, whether or not they were filing through our site.
-This also meant building tools that was accessible and useful to everyone: Journalists, researchers, business people, hackers, activists, politicians, policy makers, government employees, lawyers, teachers, students, ordinary citizens … everyone.
+This also meant building tools that were accessible and useful to everyone: Journalists, researchers, business people, hackers, activists, politicians, policy makers, government employees, lawyers, teachers, students, ordinary citizens … everyone.

 That vision, of growing the pool of all requesters, meant making design decisions such as making requests public by default (46,386 public and counting) while letting people keep them private when they needed to.
 It meant finding new ways to showcase the power of public records through original reporting.